-Quick Answer: You can soften and reduce mild tartar at home with daily brushing, dental chews, water additives, raw bones for the right dogs, and supplements that change the bacterial balance in the mouth.
-You cannot safely scrape hardened tartar off the gum line yourself — that's a vet job, and trying to do it with a metal scaler at home risks chipping enamel, cutting gums, and missing the bacteria living below the gum line where the real disease happens.
-The honest answer: use home tools to prevent and slow tartar, and book a professional cleaning when you can see brown buildup along the gum line.
+Quick Answer: You can slow and reduce mild tartar at home with daily brushing, VOHC-accepted dental chews, water additives, raw recreational bones for the right dogs, and a daily dental supplement.
+You cannot safely scrape hardened tartar off the gum line yourself — that's a vet job, and trying it with a metal scaler at home risks chipping enamel, cutting gums, and missing the bacteria living below the gum line where the real problem sits.
+The honest answer: use home tools to stay ahead of tartar, and book a professional cleaning when you can see brown buildup along the gum line.

 Plaque vs Tartar: Why It Matters